corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Issue of Trust in Decentralized Agreements"
 >}}

-Ultimately, each member of the network must be able to attest to the validity of all historic modifications so as to trust the current global state is, by inference, also valid.
+Ultimately, each member of the network must be able to attest to the {{< tooltip >}}validity{{< /tooltip >}} of all historic modifications so as to trust the current global state is, by inference, also valid.

 ### Validity and Smart Contracts